murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 ---
 ## Aptitudes
-Although the Metaverse fulfills a great role in society and humanity, at its core it is a digital environment.
-As your Hacker, you have a wealth of experience in computer related skills that help you navigate the Metaverse.
+Although Cyberspace fulfills a great role in society and humanity, at its core it is a digital environment.
+As your Hacker, you have a wealth of experience in computer related skills that help you navigate Cyberspace.
 Depending on how you've used your computer in the past, you have built up experience in 4 different **Aptitudes**.

 Whenever your Hacker performs an action through their Avatar, a specific Aptitude most applies to what you're attempting to do.